nathanmaulding/NathanMaulding.github.io/_pages/about.md

 using statistics and generative AI to uncover temporal gene regulatory networks important in the transition of single-cell towards new states.
 My aim is to continue using machine learning on biologic data with perturbation, temporal, or spatial information, specifically in single-cells and in transciptomic contexts.

+When I'm not doing research I enjoy rock climbing, sailing, snowboarding, traveling, and playing guitar.